Welcome to the Graduate Group in Computer Science!

 ♦ It is highly recommended that you take this class in your first quarter here.

 ♦ It is only offered in the Fall each year.

-♦ This class is required of all TAs in the Department of Computer Science.
+♦ This class is required of all TAs for Computer Science courses.

 ♦ If you are planning on TAing at any point during your study here, take this class.

 ♦ It is typically offered in Fall and in Spring.

 More information about registering for classes, including the research units (ECS 299) that fill the rest of your schedule, will be provided at Graduate Group in Computer Science (GGCS) Orientation.